pritpalkaur/angular8DotCore/README.md

 # Asp.Net Core 5.0 Web API CRUD with Angular 11
-With this project we've implemented Asp.Net Core Web API CRUD Operations with Angular 11.
+With this project we've implemented Asp.Net Core Web API CRUD Operations with Angular 11. this is test the function with angular 11 create, update,read and delete function